 Fuel (bunkers) is a significant, if not the largest, operating expense for many of our shipping operations when our vessels are under voyage charter.
 When a vessel is operating under a time charter, these costs are paid by the charterer.
 However, fuel costs are taken into account by the charterer in determining the amount of time charter hire and, therefore, fuel costs also indirectly affect time charter rates.
 Fuel prices are highly based on, and are highly correlated to, the price of oil.
-While the price of fuel is currently at relatively low levels due to the price of oil, the price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries ("OPEC") and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns.
-Fuel prices had been at historically high levels through mid-2014, but by the first quarter of 2016 fuel prices had fallen by more than 50%.
-By October 2018, oil prices reached \$76.41/bbl (for West Texas Intermediate, "WTI") and then fell to \$42.53/bbl by December 24, 2018.
-Thereafter, oil prices rebounded responding, at least partly, to a 90-day trade-war truce agreed between the United States and China.
-By April 1, 2019 the WTI rose by 49.1% to \$63.43/bbl.
-Oil markets faced a steep one-day loss on August 7, 2019 with the WTI closing at \$51.09/bbl, after the United States threatened to impose more tariffs on China, then soared to \$62.90/bbl in September when key oil facilities in Saudi Arabia were disabled in a missile attack.
-Prices dropped to around \$55.0/bbl in October 2019, and then began rising until the end of the year to approximately \$61.0/bbl.
-However, by February 1, 2020 the price dropped to \$52.10/bbl, as concerns over the COVID-19 pandemic started emerging, and further dropped to \$20.31/bbl by April 1, 2020, after OPEC and Russia failed to agree on maintaining production cuts, and Saudi Arabia increased its own production.
-As the COVID-19 pandemic continued to spread around the world, oil prices dropped to historical lows in April 2020 to \$11.26/bbl and closed the year at \$43.52/bbl.
+The price and supply of fuel is unpredictable and fluctuates based on events outside our control, including geopolitical developments, such as the recent conflicts between Russia and Ukraine, which remain ongoing as of the date of this annual report, supply and demand for oil and gas, actions by the Organization of the Petroleum Exporting Countries ("OPEC") and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns, Fuel prices had been at historically high levels through mid-2014, but by the first quarter of 2016 fuel prices had fallen by more than 50%.
+Between 2018 and 2019, the price of fuel fluctuated throughout the years, to reach a low of \$42.53/bbl (for West Texas Intermediate, "WTI") on December 24, 2018 to \$61.0/bbl in December 2019.
+By February 1, 2020 the price of oil dropped to \$52.10/bbl, as concerns over the COVID-19 pandemic started emerging, and further dropped to \$18.44/bbl by April 2020, after OPEC and Russia failed to agree on maintaining production cuts, and Saudi Arabia increased its own production.
+As the COVID-19 pandemic continued to spread around the world, oil prices dropped to historical lows during 2020 and closed the year at \$43.52/bbl.
 Oil traded lower throughout the year, as rising COVID-19 infections and the new strain, sparked demand concerns.
 Prices edged slightly higher in December 2020, ranging around \$48/bbl, upon the rolling out of the COVID-19 vaccines, coupled by Saudi Arabia's announcement regarding a large output reduction for February and March 2021.
 In January 2021, oil traded at around \$52/bbl.
-In February, the average WTI stood at \$59/bbl, the highest value since the start of the pandemic, with hopes of steady vaccination roll out and OPEC production limits having led to cautious optimism at global markets.
-Still, oil prices are significantly below their 10-year average of circa \$68/bbl (for WTI).
-Any increases in the price of fuel, especially if exceeding its 10-year average, may adversely affect our operations, especially if such increases are combined with lower containership rates.
+In February 2021, the average WTI stood at \$59/bbl, the highest value since the start of the pandemic, with hopes of steady vaccination roll out and OPEC production limits having led to cautious optimism at global markets.
+Prices fluctuated throughout the year, with the annual average price reaching about \$68/bbl; a significant increase compared to the 2020 average.
+Since then, we have seen a significant increase, after Western countries imposed sanctions on Russia, raising fears of supply disruptions from one of the largest producers of oil and gas.
+BP also announced it would be abandoning its stake in Russia's state-run oil company, which rose prices to over \$110/bbl by March 2022.
+Oil prices have remained volatile and well above their 10-year average of circa \$69/bbl (for WTI).
+Any increases in the price of fuel, especially if exceeding its 10-year average, may adversely affect our operations, particularly if such increases are combined with lower containership rates.